Red Planet Mars

 The total runtime of Red Planet Mars is 87 minutes (1h 27m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.8/10, and global collection metrics, Red Planet Mars stands as a challenging project for the creators.
-It remains an essential piece of the 1952 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.8/10, and global performance metrics, Red Planet Mars is classified as a AVERAGE.
+It remains an essential part of the 1952 cinematic calendar.

 Frequently Asked Questions